 The battery level has been improved a staggering 4 hours over the iPhone XS Max, which holds true in our testing.
-And if you can get beyond the weird-looking triple-lens rear camera block, this is truly the most powerful iPhone out there... until the iPhone 12 Pro Max is out.
+And if you can get beyond the weird-looking triple-lens rear camera block, this is a slightly cheaper version of the iPhone 12 Pro Max above.

 Read our in-depth iPhone 11 Pro Max review

 Believe it or not, the iPhone XS was once Apple's best 'small' phone.
 It has a 5.8-inch screen, so it's more one-hand-friendly than a lot of the larger phones on this list, but it still packs a punch in terms of spec.

 The iPhone XS may be a little older now, but it has a Smart HDR-capable 12MP camera, enhanced TrueDepth front-facing camera, and a fast A12 Bionic chipset, exactly like the larger iPhone XS Max.